chadmaughan/resume/README.md

 Chad Maughan's Resume
 =======
-My simple, concise (single page), well-designed, and light on fluff (no objective, etc.) LaTeX resume.
+My concise (single page), elegant, and light on fluff (no objective section, etc.) LaTeX resume.

-To add the (separately generated) cover letter, uncomment (remove %)the "\includepdf{cover-letter.pdf}" line in resume.tex.
+To add the (separately generated) cover letter, generate with pdfLaTeX then uncomment (remove %) the "\includepdf{cover-letter.pdf}" line in resume.tex.

 More about me at [chadmaughan.com](http://chadmaughan.com)